Chapter 2 : Impression

 The man forced a smile.
 “Maybe you’d like something else?
 Some tea perhaps or—“

-Placing his head in his hands and immediately ruffling what was left of his hair violently, the man stood up in defeat and shoved the cauldron cake in his mouth.
+Placing his head in his hands and violently ruffling what was left of his hair, the man stood up in defeat and shoved the cauldron cake in his mouth.
 Anaxandra was slightly amused by the look of the maddened, potbellied man in front of her, cake crumbs hanging on to his lips.
-Well, not so much just his lips but whole mouth region.

 Heaving a sigh of relief, Anaxandra leaned back and closed her eyes.
-She was quite enjoying her very brief moment of silence when the distinct sound of the door opening and closing reached her ears.
+This was tiring.
+Her moment of silence had been cut short when the distinct sound of the door opening and closing reached her ears.
 There were footsteps approaching her, and the skidding of a chair across the marble floor.
 A man cleared his throat, and with a deep breath through the nose, Anaxandra opened her eyes.

 Anaxandra remained in her relaxed position and closed her eyes again.
 She was growing tired.
 “So, you’re going to harass me as well?”

-“No,” the man shook his head, slightly disheveling his blonde hair.
+“No, but all good guesses.”
+The man shook his head, disheveling his blonde hair.
 He gave a small chuckle.